vinnieOrdobas/Code-Institute-MS3-team-tracker/assets/docs/testing.md

     3. Check if the links for each member leads to the right profile and are not broken.
 2. Call to action buttons:
     1. Check if the "Add Team" button leads the user to the "Create Team" page.
-    2. Check if the "Edi Team" button leads the user to the "Edit Team" page.
+    2. Check if the "Edit Team" button leads the user to the "Edit Team" page.
     3. Check if the "Delete Team" triggers the delete modal - check if the "Yes" button deletes the team and all of its staff/check if the "No" button closes the modal.
 3. Review bullet points in different devices, such as tablets, phones and consoles.